rvdleun/onoffice/README.md

-####N ote: I am taking an indefinite break on this project as I'm shifting my focus to https://virtc.app.
+#### Note: I am taking an indefinite break on this project as I'm shifting my focus to https://virtc.app.

 If you are interested in learning how to share your desktop via the browser, I would recommend looking at [simple-peer](https://github.com/feross/simple-peer).
 If you have any questions regarding this project, you can reach me at [ruben@leunix.nl](mailto:ruben@leunix.nl).